syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 {% previewsample "page.domainurl/code-snippet/stepper/labelPosition" %}

-## Defining indicator
+## Indicator

-The display mode `Indicator` in the Stepper will display only the indicators irrespective of the `stepModel` options such as text and label.
+In `Indicator` display mode, the Stepper will display only the icons irrespective of the `stepModel` options such as text and label.

 The below example, showcases the various `stepType` available in the Stepper.